-Alternatively, you can increase the maximum concurrency level and allow for a higher degree of parallel processing.
-The default maximum concurrency level is the number of cores of the host machine.
-Increasing this to two, three, four times or even more can increase throughput if your handlers are waiting a lot on remote calls to complete.
+Another option is to increase the maximum concurrency level and allow for a higher degree of parallel processing.
+The default maximum concurrency level of an endpoint is the number of cores of the host machine.
+Increasing this by a factor of two, three, or even more can increase throughput if your handlers are often waiting on remote calls to complete.

-If moving an endpoint to its dedicated machine isn't sufficient you can also scale-out an endpoint and have it running on multiple machines.
+If moving an endpoint to its dedicated machine isn't sufficient, it can be scaled out and run on multiple machines.

 - Which endpoints have the most work to do?: look for peaks of traffic and decide when to scale out.